 Objective of the CIC

-The Cooperatives Innovation Circle objective (CIC) aims to bring together leaders of cooperatives and mutuals with responsibility or involvement in the area of innovation, in order to share views and experience on innovation issues, methodologies, tools, cultures and initiatives.
+The Cooperatives Innovation Circle (CIC) aims to bring together leaders of cooperatives and mutuals with responsibility or involvement in the area of innovation, in order to share views and experience on innovation issues, methodologies, tools, cultures and initiatives.
 Drawing on HEC Montréal’s leadership in the area of innovation, the CIC’s objectives are to share understanding of new challenges and to foster thinking on new approaches to solving those challenges.
 Each member will then be in an advantageous position to adapt the findings to the context of their own organization.

 Why the CIC?